hunj/Ingredient-Sharer/README.md

 # Ingredient-Sharer
 A web app for sharing ingredients with neighbors.
+Created as a Software Engineering class project.

 ## 0. Index